inventory management

 Recipes

-Recipes are a list of materials that are used to create a batch of your product.
-When you create one in Craftybase, it can confirm whether or not you have enough materials to make a batch,and track how much making a batch of product will cost.
+Recipes are lists of materials used to create a batch of your product.
+When you create a Recipe in Craftybase, it can confirm whether you have enough materials to make a batch and show you exactly what it costs to produce it.

 Product bundles

-When you create a bundle in Craftybase, the system can optionally automatically trigger the creation of the products that make up the bundle, thus keeping your inventory of all parts in line.
+When you create a bundle, Craftybase can automatically trigger the creation of the component products — keeping all your inventory counts in line without extra bookkeeping.

 Pricing guidance